stratosnet/stratos-chain-testnet/README.md

 # stratos-chain-testnet
-stratos block testnet genesis and config
+Stratos block testnet genesis and config.

+The latest version is v0.9.0, with a new chain-id `tropos-5`.

 ## Prepare environment to run node